Tearsheet

 AI Analysis | Feedback

-• Travel Nurse and Allied Staffing: Provides temporary and contract nurses and allied health professionals to healthcare facilities nationwide.
+• Nurse and Allied Professional Staffing: Provides temporary and permanent placement of nurses and allied health professionals for various healthcare settings.

-• Workforce Solutions: Delivers comprehensive managed services programs (MSPs) and recruitment process outsourcing (RPOs) to optimize staffing for healthcare systems.
+• Workforce Solutions: Delivers managed service programs (MSP), recruitment process outsourcing (RPO), and consulting services to healthcare clients.

 AI Analysis | Feedback

-Cross Country Healthcare (CCRN) primarily sells its services to other companies, specifically healthcare providers.
+Cross Country Healthcare (CCRN) primarily sells its services to other companies and organizations within the healthcare sector, rather than directly to individuals.
+Its major customers fall into the following categories:

 AI Analysis | Feedback